JnsCas/chatgpt-favorites/README.md

 # ChatGPT Favorites

-ChatGPT Favorites is a Chrome extension designed to help you mark and quickly navigate to your favorite ChatGPT responses.
+Chrome extension designed to help you mark and quickly navigate to your favorite ChatGPT responses.

----

 ## Installation